graearea/graearea.github.io/big-col-flashy-lights.md

 * measure and drill two 10mm holes 90mm apart (use masking tape to get it all central)
 * fit the lights with the supplied nuts and bolts. make sure you get them the right orientation as the indicator is animated (small arrow points outwards).
 The hex nuts attach the light to the cowl. then the wedge adaptors and the washers then the flanged M6 bolts.
 * reconnect the econoseals through the rear panel.

+## Gotchas:
+* you may need to replace your flasher relay with an LED relay if you've not done this yet.
+* you may need to add a subloom to the indicator tell-tale if it has a common ground [here](https://www.classiccarleds.co.uk/products/diode-harness-kit-for-led-indicator-turn-signal-warning-light-fix-kit?_pos=1&_sid=4bf7c148f&_ss=r_)

 ## But I have a carbon-fibre fetish...
 Ok, then wrap them in carbon vinyl: